If, when and where to downsize are big decisions. Here are seven questions to ponder before you make that move.

-Downsizing in retirement could be the kick-start you need to get on with the next chapter in your life.
+Downsizing to a smaller and more manageable home can be just what you need for the next chapter in your life.
 A fresh start with new hobbies, friends, or expanding family ties.

 Retirement is personal, and every decision you make will be just that, but if you’re thinking about relocating or downsizing for your later years, it’s worth having a good think about your situation now and in the future.

 Your income will probably go down in retirement, so regular bills will take up a bigger chunk of your monthly income.
 If your basic living expenses aren’t leaving you with enough left over to enjoy your retirement, downsizing to a cheaper house could be the answer.

 Our running costs tools can be really useful here.
 It can be found on every sale listing and gives you an estimate of household bills including council tax, utilities and even help with mortgage calculations.